-When you take damage, you can use your reaction and expend one use of your Potent Aptitude to absorb some of that damage.
+Lastly at 3rd level, when you take damage, you can use your reaction and expend one use of your Potent Aptitude to absorb some of that damage.
 When you do so, the damage you take from the attack is reduced by the amount rolled on the die + your Intelligence modifier (minimum of one).
-You must be wearing your modified armor or wielding your modified shield to gain this benefit.